Amphetamines in FOCUS:

 - Redirected blood flow into the muscles and away from the gut

 In small doses amphetamines can banish tiredness and make the user feel alert and refreshed.
-However, this drug-induced burst of energy and focus comes at a price: a “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.
+However, the burst of energy comes at a price.
+A “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.

 Common Side Effects